 See Related: Best Things to do in Red Wing

-The Boundary Waters is one of the best places to canoe in Minnesota.
+The Boundary Waters Canoe Area is one of the best places to canoe in Minnesota.
 The Superior National Forest covers most parts of the state’s northeast.

-If you want to explore the unspoiled landscape, the International Wolf Center is the best place for it.
+If you want to explore the unspoiled landscape, this wilderness sanctuary is the ultimate place to enjoy the natural beauty of Northern Minnesota.

-Meanwhile, the Boundary Waters Canoe Area is in the forest, along the US-Canada boundary.
+Meanwhile, the Boundary Waters Canoe Area is in the forest, along the US-Canada border.

 Here, you can canoe, fish, and kayak while enjoying being surrounded by wildlife, such as wolves, moose, and bears.